simonknittel/static-site-generator/README.md

 The goal of this generator is to have a base with everything already prepared to start very fast with a new project without being restricted by any limits like a closed source task runner.
 With that you are able to add new features or remove already implemented features like the [Jade template engine](http://jade-lang.com/) if you don't want to use them.

 **Disclaimer:** This project is not made as a well maintained open source project, so that it can be used anytime and anywhere without issues.
 It's more for my own learning and experimentation with new technologies.
-Therefor I'm looking primarily for feedback.
+Therefore I'm looking primarily for feedback.

 Features
 ---